 The WFC detector is tilted at 22 degrees giving an elongation of 8% along the diagonal.
+The non-square projected aperture shape is evident from Figure 1.1 in Chapter 1, where the x axis is approximately in the V2 direction and the y axis is in the -V3 direction.

-The slightly non-square projected aperture shape is evident from figure 1.1 in chapter 1.
-This distortion is also illustrated in figure 4.1, a vector displacement diagram which shows the contribution of the non-linear part of a cubic fit to the data.
+The WFC distortion is also illustrated in Figure 4.1, a vector displacement diagram which shows the contribution of the non-linear part of a quartic fit to the data.
 The vectors represent the degree of distortion to be expected in the WFC beyond the directional dependence of the plate scale.
-For display, the vectors are magnified by a factor of 4 compared to the scale of the x and y axes.
-The largest displacement indicated at the top left corner of the figure is 82 pixels or about 4 arcseconds.
+For display, the vectors are magnified by a factor of 5 compared to the scale of the x and y axes.
+The largest displacement indicated at the top left corner of the figure is ~82 pixels or about 4 arcseconds.
+While a quartic solution is adequate for most purposes, binned residual maps (Figure 4.4) show that there are significant coherent residuals in the WFC solutions which have amplitudes up to ~0.1 pixels.
+These residuals are not currently accounted for in pipeline calibration, although efforts are underway to do so in the future.